Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 }
 ```

-I moved `updateExclusionData()` into the functions that calculate `Prob` struct because it’s obvious in those functions when we’re dealing with ESC.
+I moved `updateExclusionData()` into the functions that calculate `Prob` struct because of the way how we exit from context searching loop now.

 The condition `if (MinContext == MaxContext)` means that we’re in the state when we don’t need to add context branches or add new symbol to existing contexts.
 That’s why in this case, we can skip the `update()` and simply move to the next parent context.
+Why it is the case you will see in futher example.

 ### Decoding